-Roy A childs, Jr (1949–1992) provides well thought out arguments against Ayn Rand’s support of the state in this open letter first published in 1969.
+Roy A Childs, Jr (1949–1992) provides well thought out arguments against Ayn Rand’s support of the state in this open letter first published in 1969.
 There are many who advocate Anarchy without clearly understanding or expressing the justification for it.
-It helps if you have basic grasp of Rands Pilosophy of Objectivism to better appreciate his points.
-To this end I would recommend reading the novel “Atlas Shrugged” or Rands “The Virtue of Selfishness” discussion of objectivist ethics.
+This letter may help them develop that understanding.
+The task is made easier if you have basic grasp of Rand’s Pilosophy of Objectivism to better appreciate his points.
+To this end I would recommend reading the novel “Atlas Shrugged” or Rand’s “The Virtue of Selfishness” – a discussion of objectivist ethics.
 Mr Childs was a libertarian writer and activist.
 Nineteen of his essays are collected in ‘Liberty Against Power’.

 Exploding myths using the ideas of Ayn Rand – with Yaron Brooke

 The purpose of this letter is to convert you to free market anarchism.
 As far as I can determine, no one has ever pointed out to you in detail the errors in your political philosophy.
 That is my intention here.
 I attempted this task once before, in my essay “The Contradiction in Objectivism,” in the March 1968 issue of the Rampart Journal, but I now think that my argument was ineffective and weak, not emphasizing the essentials of the matter.
 I will remedy that here.

 Why am I making such an attempt to convert you to a point of view which you have, repeatedly, publicly condemned as a floating abstraction?
 Because you are wrong.
 I suggest that your political philosophy cannot be maintained without contradiction, that, in fact, you are advocating the maintenance of an institution – the state – which is a moral evil.
 To a person of self-esteem, these are reasons enough.